Velocity and energy distributions in microcanonical ensembles of hard spheres: Theory

-are conserved (molecular dynamics ensemble, constant $NVE\mathbf{PG}$), and thus the number of independent variables drops to $g = 2d(N-1)-1 = 2dN - 2d - 1$.
-Symmetries in the positions and velocities may reduce $g$ too; e.g.\ if all components $i$ of $\boldsymbol{\Gamma}$ are pairwise symmetric with rispect to the origin, with both kinds of boundary conditions this point symmetry will stay on forever and $g = dN-1$ or $g = 2d(N/2-1)-1 = dN - 2d - 1$ respectively.
+where the coordinates $\mathbf{r}_i$ are not reboxed upon a crossing of the unit cell boundaries (if $\mathbf{P} = \boldsymbol{0}$, $-\mathbf{G}/\big( \sum_{i=1}^{N}m_i\big) = -\mathbf{G}/(Nm)$ is the position of the center of mass), and thus the number of independent variables drops to $g = 2d(N-1)-1 = 2dN-2d-1$; this is the molecular dynamics ensemble (constant $NVE\mathbf{PG}$) \cite{Erpenbeck1977,Ray1999,Shirts2006}.
+Symmetries in the positions and velocities may reduce $g$ further; e.g.\ if all components $i$ of $\boldsymbol{\Gamma}$ are pairwise symmetric with respect to the origin, with both kinds of boundary conditions this point symmetry will stay on forever and $g = dN-1$ or $g = 2d(N/2-1)-1 = dN-2d-1$ respectively.
 For the sake of simplicity, in presenting the theory we will treat explicitly only the microcanonical case without symmetries.

-Following Khinchin, one can assume the uniform distribution in the accessible portion of phase space as the starting point of statistical mechanics \cite{Khinchin1949}.
-In our case, the measure of the accessible region of phase space is the product of the volume of the $dN$-dimensional hypercube times the surface of the $dN$-dimensional hypersphere,
+Following Khinchin \cite{Khinchin1949}, one can assume as the starting point of statistical mechanics that the distribution in the accessible portion of phase space is uniform, although so far this has not been rigorously proved in general.
+In our case, the measure of the accessible region of phase space is the product of the volume of the hypercube $V^N$ times the surface of the hypersphere with radius $R$ in $dN$ dimensions,

-This applies to a phase space whose coordinates are velocities and positions; of course the expression will be slightly different using momenta rather than velocities, or if the so-called density of states with respect to the energy, $\Omega' = \mathrm{d}\Omega/\mathrm{d}E$, is used instead \cite{Khinchin1949}.